FLASH892-ui/FLASH892-ui/README.md

 - 💞️ I’m looking to collaborate on various projects
 - 📫 How to reach me ...
 - 😄 Pronouns: Avi
-- ⚡ Fun fact: I am an Intermideate 🥲🤣
+- ⚡ Fun fact: I am an Intermediate🥲🤣

 <!---
 FLASH892-ui/FLASH892-ui is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.